julzinsights/julzinsightcom3/content/about.md

 sections:
   - type: content_section
     content: >
-      Welcome to **Julz Insights,** a small tech company based in Kenya that is focused on developing, testing, implementing, and investing in innovative tech solutions/products.
+      Welcome to **Julz Insights,** a small tech company based in Nairobi, Kenya.
+We focus on building impactful products and providing top-notch I.T services.
+Julz Insight was founded on December 1st, 2021 with the singular aim of creating innovative tech solutions for businesses, startups, and individuals alike.

-      We believe in you and as such offer comprehensive services that fit your needs, ensuring you prosperity and smooth runnings without having to worry about the technical side of things.
+      We believe in you and as such offer comprehensive services that fit your needs, ensuring growth, success, and efficiency.

-      Aside from this we also offer custom solutions which you can inquire about on our contact page by telling us more about your project.
+      Aside from this, we also offer custom solutions which you can inquire about on our contact page by telling us more about your project.

       So if you'd like to learn more, request a quote, or book a free